 The implementation of the program is managed at three different levels - program, regional and project levels.
 Specific decision-making authorities are designated for each level.
 At the program level, the Program Director manages and directs all aspects of the implementation and delivery of the WSIP, including strategic direction of the program, policy, systems and procedures to support execution.
 At the regional level, Regional Project Managers manage the delivery of all projects assigned to a region during all project phases.
-At the project level, the Project Manager oversees the delivery of a project through all phases up to the bid and award phase and the Project Construction Manager oversees delivery during the construction and close-out phases.
+At the project level, the Project Construction Manager oversees delivery during the construction and close-out phases.